Using Ollama on Quest#

 sysm = f.read()

-# Format literaty elements
+# Format literary elements

 elements_lists = {}